arangodb-helper/arangodb/docs/Manual/Programs/Starter/Architecture.md

 The Starter can run as normal processes directly on the host operating system, or as containers in a docker runtime.

-When running as normal process directly on the host operatoring system, the Starter launches the servers as child processes and monitors those.
+When running as normal process directly on the host operating system, the Starter launches the servers as child processes and monitors those.
 If one of the server processes terminates, a new one is started automatically.